Set up Blender for cloud rendering

 Q: Which Blender versions does the farm support?
 A: Blender 4.0, 4.1, 4.2 LTS, 4.3, and 4.4 are pre-installed on every worker.
 We follow Blender's release cadence and provision new versions within two weeks of public availability.
 Blender 4.2 LTS is the recommended choice for production work because it receives bug fixes through 2026.

-Q: Should I render with Cycles or Eevee Next?
-A: Cycles for photorealistic archviz, VFX, and animation where physically-accurate light transport matters.
-Eevee Next for motion design, stylized work, and fast iteration.
-Cycles GPU on our RTX 5090 fleet is typically 5–15× faster than Cycles CPU for the same scene, so GPU is the default recommendation unless your scene exceeds 32 GB VRAM.
+Q: Can I render Eevee scenes on the farm?
+A: No — Eevee requires an active display context and cannot run on the headless render nodes the farm uses, so Eevee rendering is not supported.
+Set your Render Engine to Cycles before submitting.
+For fast iteration, Cycles GPU on our RTX 5090 fleet (with the Optix denoiser) is typically 5–15× faster than Cycles CPU for the same scene, so GPU is the default recommendation unless your scene exceeds 32 GB VRAM.

 Q: My scene uses BlenderKit / Sverchok / Animation Nodes — will it render?
 A: BlenderKit assets that you've already downloaded and saved into the .blend will render fine (they become standard mesh data once placed).
 Sverchok and Animation Nodes are procedural — if the procedural geometry has not been baked to a static mesh, the worker may produce unexpected output.
 Bake procedural geometry to meshes (Sverchok: Set/Bake to Mesh; Animation Nodes: bake to action) before submission.